Christmas is supposed to be the most wonderful time of year, but it can often feel like the most stressful time of year!

 The second way to plan ahead is to get organized with pen and paper.

-I’ve used everything from a sheet of notebook paper and pencil, a Word document on my computer, to my printable Christmas planner that is available for free in my printable resource library for all my email subscribers.
+I’ve used everything from a sheet of notebook paper and pencil, a Word document on my computer, to a printable Christmas planner.

 Whatever way you choose to get organized, just do it.
 Set aside time to think through everything that is going to be happening this Christmas season.